Amazing Discovery: Yucatan Bird’s IQ – Superior to Humans’

 At that point I decided to name him Einstein!

-When Thursday came, I bought more shrimp, anticipating this strange exchange to be repeated.
+When Thursday came, I bought more shrimp, anticipating this exchange to be repeated.
 Sure enough, he came back, brought me another fish, and waited for his shrimp.
 This turned out to be a daily ritual, allowing me to enjoy a fresh fish-dinner every evening.

 A few neighbors noticed the strange activity on my porch, and began to anticipate his arrival.
 An obviously jealous and humorous neighbor asked me one morning if I plan to teach the osprey how to descale and clean my fish before bringing them to my porch.